fornax-navo/astropy/docs/io/fits/usage/cloud.rst

 Obtaining subsets from cloud-hosted FITS files
 **********************************************

-Astropy offers built-in support to extract data from FITS files stored in the cloud.
-Specifically, the `astropy.io.fits.open` function accepts a ``use_fsspec`` parameter which allows files to be accessed in an efficient way using the `fsspec <https://filesystem-spec.readthedocs.io>`__ package.
+Astropy offers support for extracting data from FITS files stored in the cloud.
+Specifically, the `astropy.io.fits.open` function accepts a ``use_fsspec`` parameter which allows remote files to be accessed in an efficient way using the `fsspec <https://filesystem-spec.readthedocs.io>`__ package.
-``fsspec`` is an optional dependency of Astropy which supports opening files from a range of remote and distributed storage backends, such as web servers and Amazon or Google Cloud Storage.
-This chapter provides details on its use.
+``fsspec`` is an optional dependency of Astropy which supports reading files from a range of remote and distributed storage backends, such as Amazon and Google Cloud Storage.
+This chapter explains its use.

 .. note::